One Way Out (song): Sonny Boy Williamson II

 On September 8, 1961, Sonny Boy Williamson II recorded the song for the Chess brothers in Chicago.
 Williamson, on vocal and harmonica, was backed by Otis Spann on piano, Robert Lockwood and Luther Tucker on guitars, Willie Dixon on bass, and Fred Below on drums.
 In January 1962, Chess affiliate Checker Records released it on a single with "Nine Below Zero".
 A contemporary review of new single releases by Billboard magazine staff indicated its "strong sales potential": "A vigorous performance from Williams[sic] here on a traditional blues theme.
 Side moves along at a brisk pace with Latin beat and strong harmonica and group work."
 In a retrospective review by Bill Dahl for the All Music Guide to the Blues (1996) included "Sly son-of-a-gun he was, old Sonny Boy Williamson found a way to weld the twist [popular dance music style] to the blues with his rousing 1961 [recording]."

 Williamson recorded a second version with Buddy Guy on guitar, that Chess included on Williamson's first compilation for the label, The Real Folk Blues (1965).
-At 2:45, the album version is 45 seconds longer than the single version and uses a rhythmic figure that shares some elements with Ray Charles' popular 1959 song "What'd I Say".
+At 2:45, the album version is 45 seconds longer than the single version and uses a rhythmic figure that shares some elements with Ray Charles' popular 1959 song "What'd I Say" and Bobby Parker’s 1961 “Watch Your Step”.
 The Allman Brothers Band later based their version on Williamson's second recording of the song.